 Unlike a SQL analytics endpoint which only supports read only queries and creation of views and TVFs, a Warehouse has full transactional DDL and DML support and is created by a customer.
 A Warehouse is populated by one of the supported data ingestion methods such as COPY INTO, Pipelines, Dataflows, or cross database ingestion options such as CREATE TABLE AS SELECT (CTAS), INSERT..SELECT, or SELECT INTO.

 To get started with the Warehouse, see Create a warehouse in Microsoft Fabric.

-Compare the Warehouse and the SQL Endpoint of the Lakehouse
+Compare the Warehouse and the SQL analytics endpoint of the Lakehouse

-This section describes the differences between the Warehouse and SQL Endpoint in Microsoft Fabric.
+This section describes the differences between the Warehouse and SQL analytics endpoint in Microsoft Fabric.

-The SQL Endpoint is a read-only warehouse that is automatically generated upon creation from a Lakehouse in Microsoft Fabric.
-Delta tables that are created through Spark in a Lakehouse are automatically discoverable in the SQL Endpoint as tables.
-The SQL Endpoint enables data engineers to build a relational layer on top of physical data in the Lakehouse and expose it to analysis and reporting tools using the SQL connection string.
+The SQL analytics endpoint is a read-only warehouse that is automatically generated upon creation from a Lakehouse in Microsoft Fabric.
+Delta tables that are created through Spark in a Lakehouse are automatically discoverable in the SQL analytics endpoint as tables.
+The SQL analytics endpoint enables data engineers to build a relational layer on top of physical data in the Lakehouse and expose it to analysis and reporting tools using the SQL connection string.
 Data analysts can then use T-SQL to access Lakehouse data using the warehouse experience.
-Use SQL Endpoint to design your warehouse for BI needs and serving data.
+Use SQL analytics endpoint to design your warehouse for BI needs and serving data.

-For more information about querying your data in Microsoft Fabric, see Query the SQL Endpoint or Warehouse in Microsoft Fabric.
+For more information about querying your data in Microsoft Fabric, see Query the SQL analytics endpoint or Warehouse in Microsoft Fabric.